Double categories of profunctors: Axiomatization of double categories of profunctors

+Since $\bL$ has all loose units as already seen, $\bL$ can fully be embedded into the \ac{AVDC} $\Prof[\bL]$ through $Z$ as in \cref{note:AVD_functor_Z}.
+In what follows, we will omit $Z$ from the notation and regard $\bL$ as a full sub-\ac{AVDC} of $\Prof[\bL]$.
+Then, under identification of $\bL$-enriched categories with \ac{AVD}-functors, it follows from the universal property of loose units that tight arrows in $\Prof[\bL]$ whose codomain lies in $\bL$ are the same as tight cocones; loose arrows in $\Prof[\bL]$ whose domain or codomain lies in $\bL$ are the same as modules; and a similar correspondence holds between cells and modulations.
+Since, in addition to $\bL$, $\Prof[\bX]$ is also a full sub-\ac{AVDC} of $\Prof[\bL]$, we will work inside $\Prof[\bL]$ below.

 To show that $\N$ is an equivalence, we will use \cref{thm:equiv_in_AVDC}.
-Let $A,B\in\bL$.
-Since $A$ is a versatile collage of $F_A$, by \ref{axiom:tight_bij}, the tight arrows $A\arr[][1]B$ in $\bL$ bijectively correspond to the tight cocones from $F_A$ with the vertex $B$.
-By the collage-atomicity and $F_A=I\circ\one{N}A$, those tight cocones correspond to the $\bX$-functors $\one{N}A\arr[][1]\one{N}B$.
+We first show that $\N$ is bijective on tight arrows.
+For a tight arrow $A\arr(f)[][1]B$ in $\bL$, the $\bX$-functor $\N f$ makes the following diagram commute by construction of $\N$: